 If you are concerned about acne marks:

 Acne marks are a very annoying problem and they can really affect us on a psychological level.
 Although on my guide on acne I talk in greater detail about them, I want to make a brief mention of an ingredient that can especially help you to reduce those marks and spots, in addition to the redness derived from the inflammation that acne causes: azelaic acid.
 An interesting aspect about this acid is that it can be used even if you have sensitive skin, which is why it has become a favorite of many.
-If you want to start incorporating it into your beauty routines, you can do it with The Ordinary Azelaic Acid Suspension 10%, which you can get on DECIEM, on Amazon, on Cult Beauty and on FeelUnique and the Paula’s Choice 10% Azelaic Acid Booster, available at Paula’s Choice and on Cult Beauty.
+If you want to start incorporating it into your beauty routines, you can do it with The Ordinary Azelaic Acid Suspension 10%, which you can get on DECIEM, on Amazon, on SkinStore and on FeelUnique and the Paula’s Choice 10% Azelaic Acid Booster, available at Paula’s Choice, on Niche Beauty and on Cult Beauty.

 If you are concerned about blackheads and the appearance of your pores: